rpbaltazar/hotel-data-merger/README.md

 those images that do not yet exist for that room type.

 For images, for example, this means we will transform the keys from the raw data service response into what our API is supposed to render later.

+Regarding amenities, the assumption is that if the word is not found in the specific room type set, then it'll be considered as generic.
+We are using [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) distance to determine if the words are close enough.
+If they are considered close enough then duplicate entries will not be added to the final hotel dataset.

 For countries, I rely on iso_country_code gem to look for the country name and assure that the raw data will store only country names and not country codes

 ## Improvements to current solution